davirus1214/WindowsDriversWorkshop/Samples/week-5/README.md

 # KMDF Thread Booster Driver Sample

+This driver is a modification of the sample driver provided by Pavel Yosifovich in the Book "Windows Kernel Programming 2nd ed 2023" at chapter 4.

 The current driver sample sets the thread priority between values 1 to 31 regardless of its base priority.

 ## KMDF ThreadBooster